pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 the operation of a semantic database as part of OpenBiodiv.
 The data model consists of:

-1. A formal ontology, called from here on *OpenBiodiv Core Ontology*, introducing the entities that our knowledge base holds and giving axioms that restrict the ways in which they can be combined.
+1. A formal ontology, called from here on *OpenBiodiv Ontology*, introducing the entities that our knowledge base holds and giving axioms that restrict the ways in which they can be combined.

+2. Formal vocabularies specified in RDF for particular application areas.

-2. Natural language descriptions of the meaning of these concepts in our conceptualization of the world.
+2. Natural language descriptions of the meaning (semantics) of the concepts from (1) and (2) in our conceptualization of the universe of discourse.

 3. Examples and recommendations that illustrate and describe the intended model to human users as the formal ontology necessarily will be more lax than